Ollama Herd vs LiteLLM

 DiscoveryManual provider configmDNS auto-discovery (zero config)

-Routing intelligenceLoad balancing, failover, routing by cost/latency7-signal scoring (VRAM, thermal, queue depth, memory, model affinity, capacity, latency)
+Routing intelligenceLoad balancing, failover, routing by cost/latency8-signal scoring (VRAM, thermal, queue depth, memory, model affinity, capacity, latency, session affinity)

 Hardware awarenessNone (cloud abstraction)GPU memory, thermal state, meeting detection